zanzo420/CustomsForge-Song-Manager/CustomsForgeSongManager/ReadMe.txt

 these files from the 'lib' folder to where they are needed.

 These three xml files must be present in the application folder.
-Otherwise CSFM (RocksmithToolkitLib.dll) will throw a not initialized error.
+Otherwise CFSM (RocksmithToolkitLib.dll) will throw a not initialized error.

 RocksmithToolkitLib.Config.xml
 RocksmithToolkitLib.SongAppId.xml